a7med-elgohary/Hr-Management-System/README.md

 ---

 ## Description
 A Human Resources Management System (HRMS) to manage employees, roles, permissions, and more.
-This project helps HR departments automate and streamline their daily operations.
+This project helps HR departments automate and streamline their daily operations and it wll have a Work Room for the employees to work on their tasks.

 ## Features
 - Employee management (add, edit, delete, search)